-Bunnings diverted nearly 55 per cent of its operational waste from landfill, Kmart Group diverted over 80 per cent, and Officeworks diverted 88 per cent.
-Improved waste diversion was achieved by increasing reusable packaging, reducing the use of non-recyclable materials, reviewing the terms of waste and recycling contracts and better using data to develop new initiatives.
+Improved waste diversion was achieved to varying degrees by a mixture of increasing reusable packaging, reducing the use of non-recyclable materials, reviewing the terms of waste and recycling contracts and better using data to develop new initiatives.

-Bunnings, Kmart Group and Officeworks worked with social enterprises, businesses and community and not-for-profit organisations to provide recycling programs for products including batteries, paint and electrical items such as power tools and e-waste.
+Bunnings, Kmart Group, Officeworks, Industrial and Safety, and Wesfarmers Health worked with social enterprises, businesses and community and not-for-profit organisations to provide recycling programs for products, including batteries, paint, uniforms and electrical items, such as power tools and e-waste.

 Packaging and plastic

 In 2018, Australian federal and state governments set packaging and plastic targets applicable to all packaging made, used and sold in Australia.
 The targets include 100 per cent reusable, recyclable or compostable packaging, 50 per cent average recycled content, and phasing out single-use plastics by 2025.